konomissira/order_courier_management_system_app/README.md

 git clone https://github.com/generation-de-nat3/mahamadou_miniproject.git

--   Install dependencies: To install depencies running the following command:
+-   Install dependencies: To install dependencies running the following command:
     -   pip install -r requirements.txt
 -   Set up the database:
     Configure a PostgreSQL database and update the connection details in the code as required.